javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 That's it for getting started, now you can go and build your own apps!
 If you run into difficulties here are a few things you can do.

-- Check out our [community forum](https://github.com/jeamlit/jeamlit/discussions/) and post a question
+- Check out our [community forum](https://github.com/javelit/javelit/discussions/) and post a question
-- Quick help from command line with `jeamlit --help` and `jeamlit run --help`
+- Quick help from command line with `javelit --help` and `javelit run --help`
-- Go through our [Knowledge Base](/knowledge-base) for tips, step-by-step tutorials, and articles that answer your questions about creating and deploying Jeamlit apps.
+- Go through our [Knowledge Base](/knowledge-base) for tips, step-by-step tutorials, and articles that answer your questions about creating and deploying Javelit apps.
 - Read more documentation!
 Check out:
   - [Concepts](/develop/concepts) for things like caching, {/* TODO CYRIL THEMING NOT IMPLEM theming, */}and adding statefulness to apps.
-  - [API reference](/develop/api-reference/) for examples of every Jeamlit command.
+  - [API reference](/develop/api-reference/) for examples of every Javelit command.